sridharsaig/CIR/README.md

 That said, this space focusses on concising the installation requirements of the retriever with it's supportive versions and documents the API & citations of the project.

-The [Project-Blog](Project-Blog) gives further insight of the project surplus the journey of developing this conception.

 ## Installation -